comavius/tasx/README.md

 }
 ```

-All elements in `globalEnv` and `env` will be resolved to corresponding packages in Nixpkgs.
+All elements in `globalPackages` and `packages` will be resolved to corresponding packages in Nixpkgs.

 You can import this JSON file with `tasx.lib.mkOutputs` in your flake.
 ```nix